MLS LISTINGS OF HOUSES FOR SALE IN THE BEACHES, TORONTO

-The Beach or Beaches, both are correct, is a pleasant escape from the city hustle for Torontonians and tourists alike.
+If you’re looking for Toronto houses for sale in the Beaches, it’s likely for its easy way of life, a nice escape from the city’s hustle.
 With a long boardwalk bordering the waterfront and many parks and trails in and around the area, it’s a bit of paradise just on the edge of the city.
-Spanning the lake, one can almost convince yourself you’re on the ocean.
+Spanning the lake, one can almost convince themselves they’re on the ocean.
 The area hosts many festivals throughout the year, is an active area for sports and recreation and is a great destination for local shops and restaurants along Queen Street East.

 Housing and Accommodations

 The stunning houses in the Beach are a fabulous mix of coastal cottage and large scale Victorian homes, most of which were built in the 1920s and 1930s.
 Many of the detached homes in the area are large 3-bedroom properties.
 Given the history of this neighbourhood, it’s no surprise that there are more and more homes being modernized.
 You get a feel for the neighbourhood’s age as you walk the residential streets, framed by huge trees, sizeable properties and stunning gardens.
-Along Queen Street, there are more low-rise condos and townhouses arriving on scene.
+Beyond the many Toronto Beaches homes for sale, along Queen Street East, there are more low-rise condos and townhouses arriving on scene.
 The price point here is fairly high due to the size of homes and the spectacular proximity to the beautiful waterfront.